brendacs/colludia-gatsby/src/content/posts/review/2020-08-20-night-in-the-woods-review.markdown

 Following her little adventure, Mae runs into her aunt, Molly, an officer for the local police department whom Mae so aptly dubs Aunt Mall Cop.
 Realizing Mae has no ride back into town, Aunt Molly drives her home, where Mae's dad, Stan, is there to happily greet her upon her half-expected return.

-It turns out there was a complete misunderstanding—Mae's parents thought she wasn't going to arrive until tomorrow night, and that is why they didn't pick her up at the bus station.
+It turns out there was a complete misunderstanding — Mae's parents thought she wasn't going to arrive until tomorrow night, and that is why they didn't pick her up at the bus station.
 After a series of profuse apologies from her father, Mae heads upstairs for the night to get some much-needed rest.

 ## Lazy Days Leave Plenty of Room for Play